bodiem13/Relo/README.md

 # CSE6242 Team Project
-CSE 6242 Fall 2020: A repository for the team project
+CSE6242 Fall 2020: A repository for the team project